 Selling Medicare supplement insurance (Med Supps, as most agents refer to them) can be one of the great insurance jobs.
 I say this with confidence because I have done it myself and continue to offer this in my agency’s services.

 Baby Boomers are aging at rapid rates, creating a bubble of opportunity for an agent to start selling med supps (Medigap, as CMS calls them).

 A big reason you should consider selling Medicare supplement insurance is how quickly you can build a six-figure residual income.

 Most companies pay the same commission for seven years and some even pay for life.
-Plus, Medicare Supplement opportunities are at an all-time high because of the aging population.
+Plus, Medicare Supplement sales are at an all-time high because of the aging population.
 The U.S. Census says that by 2040 there will be about 82.3 million senior citizens.

 - How to sell Medicare supplements?